wharsh/wharsh/README.md

-# Hi my name is Harsh but I am kind and polite.
+# Hi, my name is Harsh but I am kind and polite.
+I am also a fan of Historical dramas
+∴ THIS IS DataSparta!

 ### Eduaction
 Master's from University of Florida, Gainesville (2024)